 11. Security.
-To the extent requested by Indemnitee and approved by the Board, the Company may at any time and from time to time provide security to Indemnitee for the Company's obligations hereunder through an irrevocable bank line of credit, funded trust or other collateral.
-Any such security, once provided to Indemnitee, may not be revoked or released without the prior written consent of the Indemnitee.
+To the extent requested by Indemnitee and approved by the Board, the Company may at any time and from time to time, without notice to Indemnitee, satisfy all or any portion of its obligations hereunder through an irrevocable bank line of credit, funded trust or other collateral.
+Any such security, once provided to Indemnitee, shall not be released or otherwise disposed of by the Company without the written consent of the Indemnitee.